 Typically, train companies release their Advance tickets 12 weeks before the departure date, although some go on sale as far as 24 weeks in advance!
 Only a limited number of tickets will be available, so be quick to secure yours as the fare can rise as the date of travel gets nearer.

-Sign up for our handy Advance Ticket Alerts, which can help you to plan your journeys further in advance and find tickets available at lower prices.
+Sign up for our handy Advance Ticket Alert, which can help you plan your journeys further in advance and find tickets available at lower prices.
 Our clever tool will send you an email as soon as Advance tickets become available for your preferred route.

-Occasionally, Advance tickets are still available on the same day of travel, and you can use our app to get your hands on these through our Advance Purchase On The Day service, an easy way to snap up last-minute tickets.
+Occasionally, Advance tickets are still available on the same day of travel, and you can use our app to get your hands on these.
 Just bear in mind that we highlight the cheapest option for the day, so Advance tickets may not always be the best choice on some days.

 Advance train tickets aren't flexible, so you must catch the train specified on your ticket.
 If you catch an earlier train, you may have to pay additional fees, so please check with ticket staff at the station.